-Claims of torture of China Uyghurs credible - United Nations report
+China may have committed crimes against humanity in Xinjiang - UN report

 But Beijing - which saw the report in advance - denies allegations of abuse and argued that the camps are a tool to fight terrorism.

-The report was released on Ms Bachelet final day on the job after four year as the UN's high commissioner for human rights.
+The report was released on Ms Bachelet's final day on the job after four year as the UN's high commissioner for human rights.

 Her term has been dominated by the accusations of abuse against the Uyghurs.